msteinbeck/tinyspline/README.md

 specific installation directories CMake is not aware of.
 Thus, TinySpline ships further, language related distribution tools that will be explained in the following sections.

-####Install the Python Binding
+#### Install the Python Binding
-The root directory of TinySpline contains the Python script `setup.py` which uses Setuptools to wrap the CMake build process.
+The root directory of TinySpline contains the Python script `setup.py` using Setuptools to wrap the CMake build process.
 Additionally, it copies the resulting files to the appropriate Python installation directory.
 Use the following command to build and install the Python binding of TinySpline:

 ```bash